Headers

 Adding headers to proxy

-You firstly need to tell your proxy to forward the header.
+To add the headers to the proxy responses you need to tell your proxy to forward the headers.
 This varies from proxy to proxy.

 Traefik

-Just add the following in the tinyauth lables:
+Just add the following in the tinyauth container lables:

 traefik.http.middlewares.tinyauth.forwardauth.authResponseHeaders: remote-user # This can be a comma separated list of more headers you will like to copy like the custom ones you set